Voice Announcements

 Editing and managing announcements

-If you're not happy with how an announcement sounds and editing doesn't fix it, the easiest solution is to delete it and create a new one.
+If you're not happy with how an announcement sounds, delete it and create a new one.
 Tap the announcement in the Ads tab, then select delete.
 You can then start fresh with a tweaked script or a different voice.

 You can temporarily disable an announcement by setting its Playback Frequency to Off, without deleting it.
 This is useful for seasonal announcements you want to keep but not play all year round.